-The supporting impact assessment conducted by the EAP must be attached as an appendix, marked Appendix H
+The supporting impact assessment conducted by the EAP must be attached as an appendix, marked Appendix I. k) Summary of specialist reports.

 (This summary must be completed if any specialist reports informed the impact assessment and final site layout process and must be in the following tabular form):-